WHITEBOX MARKET NEUTRAL EQUITY FUND

 The investment objective of Whitebox Market Neutral Equity Fund (the "Fund") is to provide investors with a positive return regardless of the direction and fluctuations of the U.S. equity markets generally.

-In pursuing the Fund’s investment objective, the Adviser will construct a portfolio principally comprised of long and short positions of U.S. listed common stock with the goal of exploiting inefficiencies in the equity markets.
+In pursuing the Fund’s investment objective, the Adviser will construct a portfolio principally comprised of long and short positions of U.S. listed common stock (including American Depository Receipts) with the goal of exploiting inefficiencies in the equity markets.
 The Adviser will utilize a mix of quantitative and qualitative investment analyses to select securities for the portfolio.
 The quantitative analysis will rely on multiple proprietary equity models that the Adviser has developed to identify stocks it believes are likely to outperform or underperform the market over a targeted time period.
 The Adviser will endeavor to manage the Fund’s portfolio as approximately “beta neutral.”
 Beta is a measurement of a stock’s expected volatility relative to the market.

 REASONS TO CONSIDER INVESTING